A Unified Framework for Probabilistic Component Analysis: Introduction

-In this paper we propose a framework which unifies several well-studied component analysis algorithms.
-In particular, we firstly formulate the joint (complete-data) probability density function (PDF) of a set of observations and latent variables.
-Subsequently, we show that the Maximum Likelihood (ML) solution of this joint PDF can produce the projection directions of PCA, LDA, LPP and SFA, by changing only the joint prior distribution of the latent variable, which in fact models the latent dependencies.
-For example, when using a fully connected Markov Random Field (MRF) for the latent prior distribution, we derive the PCA method.
+\looseness-1The rest of this paper is organised as follows.
+We initially introduce previous work on CA, highlighting the properties of the proposed framework (Sec. \ref{sec:prior_art}).
+Subsequently, we formulate the joint complete-data Probability Density Function (PDF) of observations and latent variables.
+We show that the Maximum Likelihood (ML) solution of this joint PDF is co-directional to the solutions obtained via deterministic PCA, LDA, LPP and SFA, by changing only the prior latent distribution (Sec. \ref{sec:ML}), which, as we show, models the latent dependencies and thus determines the resulting CA technique.
+E.g, when using a fully connected MRF, we obtain PCA.
 When choosing the product of a fully connected MRF and an MRF connected only to within-class data, we derive LDA.
 LPP is derived by choosing a locally connected MRF, while finally, SFA is produced when the joint prior is a linear Markov-chain.
-Afterwards, based on the aforementioned PDF we propose Expectation Maximization (EM) algorithms for learning the parameters of the model.
-Finally, with a set of both synthetic and real data, we demonstrate the usefulness and advantages of this family of probabilistic component analysis methods.
+Based on the aforementioned PDF we subsequently propose Expectation Maximization (EM) algorithms (Sec. \ref{sec:aunifiedEMforCA}).
+Finally in Sec. \ref{sec:experiments}, utilising both synthetic and real data, we demonstrate the usefulness and advantages of this family of probabilistic component analysis methods.